msavin/SteveJobs/README.md

  - Retries failed jobs on server startups
  - Designed to performance well on Meteor

 The package has been production tested and is ready for action.
-To get started, check out the Get Started example below and take a look at the <a href="./DOCUMENTATION.md">documentation</a>.
+To get started, check out the Quick Start below and take a look at the <a href="./DOCUMENTATION.md">documentation</a>.

-## Get Started
+## Quick Start

 First, install the package: